Hostages safe after Texas synagogue standoff; captor dead

 Associated Press

-COLLEYVILLE, Texas (AP) — Four hostages are safe and their captor is dead after an hourslong standoff that began when the man took over services at a Texas synagogue where he could be heard ranting on a livestream and demanding the release of a Pakistani neuroscientist who was convicted of trying to kill U.S. Army officers in Afghanistan.
+COLLEYVILLE, Texas (AP) — Four hostages were safe and their captor was killed ending an hourslong standoff at a Texas synagogue, where the man — a British national — could be heard ranting on a livestream and demanding the release of a Pakistani neuroscientist who was convicted of trying to kill U.S. Army officers in Afghanistan.

-Video from Dallas TV station WFAA shows people running out a door of the synagogue, and then a man holding a gun opening the same door just seconds later, before he turns around and closes the door.
-Moments later, several rounds of gunfire can be heard, followed by the sound of an explosion.
+Video from Dallas TV station WFAA showed people running out a door of the synagogue, and then a man holding a gun opening the same door just seconds later before he turned around and closed it.
+Moments later, several rounds of gunfire could be heard, followed by the sound of an explosion.

-FBI and police spokeswomen declined to answer questions about who shot the man.

 It wasn’t clear why the attacker chose the synagogue.

-Law enforcement officials who were not authorized to discuss the ongoing investigation and spoke to the AP on the condition of anonymity earlier said that the hostage-taker demanded the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida.
-He also said he wanted to be able to speak with her, according to the officials.
-Siddiqui is in federal prison in Texas.
+Law enforcement officials who were not authorized to discuss the ongoing investigation and who spoke to The Associated Press on the condition of anonymity earlier said the hostage-taker demanded the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida who is in a federal prison in Texas.
+He also said he wanted to be able to speak with her, according to the officials, one of whom confirmed that the hostage-taker was a British national.

 DeSarno said Saturday night that the man had been identified “but we are not prepared to release his identity or confirm his identity at this time.”